noahchalifour/music-cast-ha/README.md

 - Check that an audio input device is selected
 - Verify a Google Cast device is connected
 - Adjust the audio threshold if needed
-- Check the PiAudioCast server logs for errors
+- Check the MusicCast server logs for errors

 ### Cast Device Not Found
 - Use the "Refresh Cast Devices" button to rediscover devices